JShi35/Anti-Procrastination-Sentinel/README.md

 ### Explanation:
+An anti-procrastinator that helps you stay on track of your to-do list.
+New features will be added soon.
 - **Features**: Lists the main functionalities of the application.
 - **Setup and Installation**: Provides instructions for setting up the project locally.
 - **Usage**: Explains how to use the application once it's running.